margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 We are all tributary to the same source, but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## What is something you have dreamed about? ##
+This morning, I dreamed of a roommate, a friend, who recently had a daughter.
+I dreamed of how much love I had for her, her daughter, and her husband, the father.
+I love the motherly love, and fatherly love, and restored fatherly love with no insecurity, attacking - just pure fatherly-motherly love supporting in harmony.

+In the past, I have listened to music by Al Green and appreciated the African American music in Memphis.
+It turned from dream to reality, when I met the man whose father played music with Al Green in memphis.
+I love the history of African Americans in the city.

 ## Do you prefer taking risks or having a safety net? ##
 Having a net to fall bac on supports taking risks.
 I love to express spontaneously, go on adventures, and test the boundaries to make new discoveries and build new creations.
 Taking risks supports me stretching myself.
 The last time I took a risk, i drove across the Arkansas Bridge and some other bridges.
 My family was there as a safety net, and so was my faith in a higher power.